Angular Component: What is it and How to Implement it?

 In Angular, you can apply styles to components in several ways.
 Each component has its own styles, which can be defined in a number of ways, including:

 1. Inline styles: You can define styles directly in the component’s template using the style attribute.
-This is the simplest way to add styles to a component, but it can be less maintainable for larger projects.
+This is the simplest way to add styles to a component, but it can be less maintainable for larger angular projects.

 2. Component-level styles: You can define styles for a component in its own ‘.css’ file.
 These styles will only apply to the component and its child components.